Arjunlal-web/Arjunlal.github.io/README.md

                         <li>Configuration and installation in eSSL Biometric Attendance System.</li>
                         <li>Ensured consistently strong operational support for all internal hotel IT systems and users.</li>
                         <li>Developed and implemented information security policies and protocols.</li>
+                        <li>Provided leadership in delivering responsive and effective IT support services.</li>
+                        <li>Troubleshot issues related to PABX systems.</li>
                     </ul>
                 </div>
             </div>